grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-hashicorp-vault-agent.md

 ---
-title: "Configure Grafana Mimir to receive Client/Server Certificates and Keys via Hashicorp Vault Agent"
+title: "Configure Grafana Mimir to allow Vault Agent to inject certificates and keys into Pods"
 menuTitle: "Vault Agent"
-description: "Learn how to configure Grafana Mimir to allow Vault Agent to inject secrets into pods"
+description: "Learn how to configure Grafana Mimir to receive client and server certificates and keys via Hashicorp Vault Agent"
 ---

-# Configure Grafana Mimir to receive Client/Server Certificates and Keys via Hashicorp Vault Agent
+# Configure Grafana Mimir to allow Vault Agent to inject certificates and keys into Pods

+When you enable this feature, Helm updates the annotations on all Pods that have TLS (transport layer security) configurable components.
-When enabled, the Pod annotations for TLS configurable pods will be updated.
-Upon deployment, Vault Agent will intercept the Deployment, fetch the relevant secrets from Vault and mount them to the Pod.
-Note: Vault and Vault Agent are required to be running already.
+When you deploy Mimir or GEM, Vault Agent fetches the relevant secrets from Vault according to the annotations and mounts them to the Pod.
+> **Note:** Vault and Vault Agent must to be running already.

-Example values file:
+Example `values.yaml` file:

 ```yaml
 vaultAgent: